 - Time the reading to get a general idea of how long the video will be.
-Screencast videos should run between 3-5 minutes in length. - If you have dialog between two or more people, have several people reading the different parts. - If possible, read the script and perform the onscreen actions together to get a more accurate idea of the video's length.
+Screencast videos should run between three to five minutes in length. - If possible, read the script and perform the onscreen actions together to get a more accurate idea of the video's length.